-Chloé has worked with many orchestras in United Kingdom, Germany, Finland and France; including the United Strings of Europe Chamber Orchestra, Kuopio Symphony Orchestra, European Union Youth Orchestra, Halle Youth Orchestra and the Solingen Orchestra - where she was immediately re-invited to conduct the orchestra in Rotterdam.
-In 2012, Chloé founded the Arch Sinfonia, an organisation which is actively supported by conductors Paavo Jarvi, Yan Pascal Tortelier and Francois-Xavier Roth, and the film director Tony Palmer.
-The orchestra has become renowned for its boundless energy and committed performances of a wide range of repertoire.
+Chloé van Soeterstède has worked with orchestras in the United Kingdom, Germany, Finland and France; including the United Strings of Europe Chamber Orchestra, Kuopio Symphony Orchestra, Solingen Orchestra, European Music Campus Orchestra, Halle Youth Orchestra, Bolton Symphony Orchestra and the Royal Northern College of Music Symphony Orchestra.
+In 2012, Chloé founded the Arch Sinfonia, a London-based cross-arts chamber orchestra renowned for its boundless energy and committed performances of a wide range of repertoire.

 As a viola player, Chloé van Soeterstède performed with the European Union Youth Orchestra, the Pacific Music Festival (Japan), Aurora Orchestra.
 She also performed at the Royal Opera House (quintet) and with Deva Ensemble (Manchester Camerata soloists).
 In 2012-2016, she gave recitals at the Wigmore hall with her string quartet as part of the Pro-Corda quartet course and at the Royal Academy of Music fellowship.

 Chloé van Soeterstède studied conducting at the Royal Northern College of Music (2015-2017) with prof. Clark Rundell and Mark Heron where she was awarded the Kennedy scholarship and was also supported by the Derek Hill Foundation.
 Since 2014, she has had masterclasses with Juanjo Mena, Marin Alsop, Vasily Petrenko, Sir Mark Elder, Jorma Panula, Nicolas Pasquet, Leonid Grin, Paavo Jarvi and Neeme Jarvi.